Seventy-two labors brought us this food. We should know how it comes to us. —Zen Meal Chant

 Distressed that many have no food, the pot sighs a vast aspiration to feed everyone-- the scared, the left behind, those alone, the families in line in cars for hours for meals, those owning neither cars nor meals, their frightened children, those dying from Covid starved for life, those starved for love or justice, and the ravaged planet itself.

-Intensifying its efforts the pot reaches out with a thousand arms—praying that sustenance for all beings be expanded beyond measure.
+Intensifying its efforts the pot reaches out with a thousand arms—praying that sustenance for everyone be expanded beyond measure.
 We clasp the extended hand of the pot and together move toward coiled lightning.
 Shaking hands with the pot, we shake hands with the boundless universe.
 The pot ignites its mineral roots-- stars combusting into being after the Big Bang-- both heaven and earth heat the green beans and the chicken stew and the bountiful food and tenderness outside time.

 Near the window on the white counter the star-flung pot recuperates with friends in the early morning.
 Open like a valley, the pot fills with bird song.
-From the near-by grass quiet breathing and the sounds of pebbles alive and reaching out with pebble hands to the silent strangeness of clouds.
+From the near-by grass quiet breathing and the sounds of pebbles alive and reaching out with their pebble hands to the silent still strangeness of clouds.

 And inside, from the cutting board with incised verticals like pouring rain a soothing thrumming.
 From the green ancestral branches of the wooden spoon a buoyant silence.
 The turquoise kitchen walls in lacquered shadow sing by gleaming.
 The soaring songs of pots and pebbles, walls, clouds, cutting boards, and spoons.